Sister City Program

 - the consideration of all matters relating to the establishment and maintenance of goodwill with Council’s existing Sister Cities.

 - promoting community awareness of the existence and objectives of Sister City affiliations

 - fostering the exchange of information, literature and individuals between respective communities

-Manly Council's Sister Cities Committee is made up of two Councillors, Japanese language teachers representing local schools and community volunteers.
+Manly Council's Sister Cities Committee is made up of two Councillors, Community Volunteers and Japanese language teachers representing local schools.
 Their function comprises the consideration of all matters relating to the maintenance of goodwill with Council's established Sister Cities.
 The Committee reports and recommends to Council.
 They meet every fourth Wednesday monthly.